giladbbn2/WalkSensorAPI/README.md

 8. Strictness of data structure - documents vs sql tables

-In order to choose wisely we have to ask a lot of questions like:
+In addition to defining the different aspects of comparison between DBs we also must define our product and technology needs.
+I listed a partial list of question we should be asking ourselves:
 1. How many clients will request our servers?
 Get estimated rates
 2. Are we legally obligated to use a cloud provider?
 Data ingress/outgress has additional costs.
 3. Do we have a budget for a managed db solution?
 What is the risk? what is the SLA?